Creating a Career Development Plan: Tips and Strategies

 - Making a career program has numerous benefits for both employers and employees.

-A solid career development strategy can provide many benefits for both employees and employers:
+A solid career development plan can bring many benefits for both employees and employers:

-- Sets clear professional goals
+- Sets clear, professional goals

-- Finds gaps in skills that require fixing
+- Recognizes the gaps in skills that require fixing

-- Offers a structure for self-improvement
+- Provides a framework for self-improvement

 - It helps to earn the respect of high-level management